-This chapter contains an example of a basic Fudo PAM configuration, to monitor HTTP access to a remote server.
-In this scenario, the user browses resources of the monitored server using a web browser.
-The user is authenticated by Fudo PAM against the local user database.
+This chapter contains an example of a basic Fudo PAM configuration, to monitor access to Twitter over HTTPS.
+In this scenario, the user uses its individual login credentials to log in to a monitored Twitter account.
 The connection will timeout after 15 minutes (900 seconds) and the user will have to login again to continue browsing the server's contents.